 Your first dynamic simulation

-analyze_dynamic solves the same refrigerant cycle as analyze_steady at every time step, coupled to a tank-energy balance and any active subsystems.
+For ASHPB, analyze_dynamic solves the same refrigerant cycle as analyze_steady at every time step, coupled to a tank-energy balance and any active subsystems.
 This page walks through the simplest possible call — 24 hours of operation against a constant outdoor temperature and zero DHW draw — so you can see the shape of the per-step result before adding realistic schedules in the tutorials.

 Minimum viable example